Bayesian Analysis of Rank Data with Covariates and Heterogeneous Rankers: MCMC computation with parameter expansion

-\subsection{Parameter-expanded Gibbs Sampler}
+\subsection{Parameter-expanded Gibbs sampler}

 The most computationally expensive part in our model is to sample all the $Z_{ij}$'s from the truncated Gaussian distributions.
-Furthermore, because $\bm{Z}$ and $(\bm{\alpha}, \bm{\beta})$ are intertwined together due to the posited regression model, they tend to correlate highly, similar to the difficulty of the data augmentation method introduced by \cite{albert1993bayesian} for probit regression models.
+Moreover, because $\bm{Z}$ and $(\bm{\alpha}, \bm{\beta})$ are intertwined together due to the posited regression model, they tend to correlate highly, similar to the difficulty in the data augmentation method for probit regression models \citep{albert1993bayesian}.